-Gumboot Productions is a Canadian film and television production company located in Victoria, Canada.
+Gumboot Productions is a Canadian film and television production company located in Victoria, BC.
 Since 1991, the company has developed a strong reputation for story-telling excellence within the national and international broadcast and educational communities.

 Owned and operated by award-winning documentary filmmaker and cinematographer Peter Campbell, Gumboot Productions develops and produces documentary and educational films, and actively participates in co-productions.